haileyrobertson/robertson-cpsc581/final-project/README.md

 ## Installation
 At the top of the notebook, there is a line that can first be run to ensure all dependencies are installed:
 `pip install -r requirements.txt`
 In Google Colab, all packages are pre-installed except for Country Converter.
-The import packages cell contains the necessary pip line to install this package as well, in case the requirements.txt fails on your machine.
+The import packages cell contains the necessary pip line to install this package as well - this will be faster than using requirements.txt, but it's there if necessary.

 ## Running the code
 As long as you have installed all necessary requirements, the code should run correctly by selecing "Run all".